ashabbir/songs/README.md

 the book sample is using sinatra, less slim and thin. i decided to use sinatra with css erb and bootstrap. wanted to hit the 2 day go live target.

-~todo need to add email ability on contact page.
-~todo need to add authentication.
+[]todo need to add email ability on contact page.  *its half done []todo need to add authentication.
+Currenty i have authentication hard coded but will move it to DB.

-keep it agile .. next release :)
+[]todo need to move different features out to modules 1- email , 2- authentication keep it agile .. next release :)